box/developer.box.com/guides/authentication/access-tokens/index.md

 ### Server authentication

-When an Access Token is requested through using JWT or Client Credentials Grant, only any Access Token is returned:
+When an Access Token is requested using JWT or Client Credentials Grant, only an Access Token is returned:

 ```curl
 curl --location --request POST ‘https://api.box.com/oauth2/token’ \